qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 To activate map tips, select the menu option :menuselection:`View --> Show Map Tips` or click on the |mapTips| :sup:`Show Map Tips` icon of the :guilabel:`Attributes Toolbar`.
-Map tip is a cross-session feature meaning that once activated, it stays on and apply to any set layer in any project, even in future QGIS sessions until it's toggled off.
+Map tip is a cross-session feature meaning that once activated, it stays on and apply to any layer in any project, even in future QGIS sessions until it's toggled off.

 .. _figure_display_mapped: